 ASP.NET MVC Framework implements a framework described as Data Annotation which is utilized for model validation.
 It is derived from System.ComponentModel.DataAnnotations assembly.

-We can use Data Annotation to implement the model validation and can utilize it to model class properties.
+We can use Data Annotation to implement the model validation and utilize it to model class properties.

 Full Stack Developer - MERN StackExplore Program